This article looks are what to consider in terms of short type, size, material and little extra functions.

 Here’s what to consider when selecting running shorts:

-Not that I’d recommend committing sins against decency, but shorter shorts can make a difference – especially in heat.
-The longer the shorts, the more heat and moisture will hang around your nether regions.
-This leads to discomfort, chafing and rashes – do yourself a favour and buy shorts that give yourself plenty of breathing space.
+Not that I’d recommend committing sins against decency, but shorter shorts can make a difference – especially in the heat.
+The longer the shorts are, the more heat

 Liner and Seams

-Minor secondary benefits to running with compression wear is that it can keep you warmer, and reduce chafing (but hopefully you’ve already eliminated the possibility of chafing using other methods).
+Minor secondary benefits of running with compression wear are that it can keep you warmer, and reduce chafing (but hopefully you’ve already eliminated the possibility of chafing using other methods).